 We differentiate if the code affected is open-source or closed-source.
 When a disclosure happens, we should assume that attacking starts immediately.

 Start this workflow once a vulnerability has been fixed and merged.

-Create a vulnerability disclosure task in Asana, link it to the vulnerability task if needed.
+Create a vulnerability disclosure task in Clickup, link it to the vulnerability task if needed.

 First phase - on the release day or upcoming days

 Update our hosting (cloud) client's servers

 Second phase - latest 14 days after the release